nashville-software-school/server-side-python-curriculum/book-2-database/chapters/RARE.md

 The database development team has already taken a stab at the [ERD for this project](https://drawsql.app/nss-2/diagrams/rare-v1).
 You will use this to start building the project.

+1. Take a few hours to look over erd.
+Think about what needs to be completed on the server side for each ticket to be considered "Done".
+2. Write any notes you might have for each ticket as needed in github and ask any clarifying questions you have.
-1. Create a plan, issue tickets, milestones and/or a project board with all the work you plan to complete as a team
+3. Create a plan, issue tickets, milestones and/or a project board with all the work you plan to complete as a team
-2. Ensure that you have detailed user stories and acceptance criteria on each ticket
+4. Ensure that you have detailed user stories and acceptance criteria on each ticket
-3. Complete the work
+5. Once you have an idea of how many tickets your group can complete this sprint let your Product Manager know.

 ---

+Once you have an idea of how many tickets your group can complete this sprint let your Product Manager know.

 <details>
   <summary>PART 2</summary>